k-may/SVGMorphJS/README.md

 SVGMorphJS
 ==========

 SVG loading, morphing, parsing and sequencing library.

 Uses a non-homogeneous morphing algorithm (but it looks real purty)

 ## Sketches

-To see the sketches, run 'http-server' from the command line in the project root and go through the 'examples/' folders.
+To see the sketches, run ```npm run dev``` and go through the 'examples/sketches[num]' folders.

 ### Sketch 2